 - STXfilms did not receive any payment or other consideration or enter into any agreement, for the depiction of tobacco in this film.

 - Roadshow Films, the picture's Australian distributor, effectively dumped the film in a dozen cinemas in major cities and spent little on advertising.

 - Rory Fleck Byrne was trained by Jiu Jitsu Master Ross Kesirich for the fighting scenes.

 - The number plates used on all the vehicles in England and Belfast do not follow the UK format and are obviously false.

 - The name of Jackie Chan's role Quan Ngoc Minh suggests that he is a Vietnamese with Chinese origin, as "Quan Ngoc Minh" is a Vietnamese name but Quan is not a common Vietnamese surname (firstname and lastname are reversed in Asian culture, in Western format his name would be Minh Ngoc Quan").

 - Quan only kills the IRA members involved with the bombing that killed his daughter, not any of Hennessey's men that try to stop him.
-He also doesn't kill the only female member, Maggie, who is instead killed by the police.
+He also doesn't kill the only woman member, Maggie, who is instead killed by the police.

 - -The filming in London of a scene involving the explosion of a bus on Lambeth Bridge caused widespread alarm, as people were not aware that it was a stunt.